KARAN7902/JAVA_Programming/READEME.md

  <h1>🚀 Welcome to My Java Journey!</h1>
-  <p>Hi there!
-I'm <strong>Karan</strong>, and this project marks the beginning of my exploration into the world of Java programming.
+  <p>Hi I'm <strong>Karan</strong>, and this project marks the beginning of my exploration into the world of Java programming.
 Thank you for stopping by!</p>

   <h2>📘 What's Inside</h2>
   <ul>